daibhin/photoroom/README.md

     [x] Folder switching
     [x] Tie images to active folder
     [x] Filter images by folder
-[ ] Move images between folders
+[x] Move images between folders
-    [ ] Remove nested images in favour of folderId on image [ ] Add 'move' method to reducer
+    [x] Remove nested images in favour of folderId on image [x] Add 'move' method to reducer
+    [x] Filter images in active folder
-    [ ] Add UI to choose folder to move to
+    [x] Add UI to choose folder to move to